-The interest rate risk exposures of the Bank are measured and reported to the ALCO and ROC on a weekly and monthly basis.
+The interest rate risk exposures of the Bank are measured and reported to the ALCO and RiskCom on a monthly basis.
 Parent and Subsidiary EaR and EVEaR are prepared on a quarterly basis.

 Key Behavioral and Modelling Assumptions

 Behavioral assumptions enable the Bank to analyze how an instrument's actual maturity or re-pricing may vary from its contractual terms because of behavioral options.
 LANDBANK has established the following behavioral and modeling assumptions in the quantification of IRRBB: